 Chicago is based on Maurine Dallas Watkins’ 1926 play of the same name.
 Set in prohibition Chicago, the show tells the story of two rival performers – and murderesses – locked up in the same County Jail, and satirises corruption within the criminal justice system.
 Expect sexy, sassy and dangerously seductive songs, dance and events to unfold.

 Boyz N The Hood, A Few Good Men and Jerry Maguire star Gooding Jr will make his British stage debut in the production, playing smooth-talking lawyer Billy Flynn.
-Further casting is to be announced.
-Sarah Soetaert, Josefina Gabrielle and Ruthie Henshall will all be returning to the show to perform the roles of Roxie Hart, Velma Kelly and Mama Morton respectively.
+Sarah Soetaert, Josefina Gabrielle and Ruthie Henshall will all be returning to the show to perform the roles of Roxie Hart, Velma Kelly and Mama Morton respectively, along with Paul Rider as Amos Hart.

 Chicago originally ran in London for 15 years, making it the West End’s longest running revival.
 It first opened at the Adelphi Theatre on 18 November 1997 to rave reviews and immediately became a sell-out hit.
 It won the 1998 Laurence Olivier Award for Outstanding Musical Production, as well as the 1998 Critics’ Circle Drama Award for Best Musical.
 The musical then transferred from the Adelphi Theatre to the Cambridge Theatre in April 2006, where it ran for five years until 27 August 2011.
 Chicago then opened at the Garrick Theatre on 7 November 2011, where it ran until 1 September 2012.